Home » Indian Polity » Charter Act of 1853

 3. Reduce in Number of Directors and their Power

 This plan was put into effect by the Macaulay Committee, also known as the Committee for the Indian Civil Service, in 1854.
-It was permitted for the Court of Directors to elect a new Presidency.
+It was permitted for the Court of Directors to elect a new President.
 According to the Act, the court of directors could potentially change the borders of the current states and include the newly acquired state.
 In the year 1859, a separate Lieutenant Governorship for Punjab was established thanks to this provision.

 4. Powers Regarding Law Commission

 This plan was put into effect by the Macaulay Committee, also known as the Committee for the Indian Civil Service, in 1854.
-It was permitted for the Court of Directors to elect a new Presidency.
+It was permitted for the Court of Directors to elect a new President.
 According to the Act, the court of directors could potentially change the borders of the current states and include the newly acquired state.
 In the year 1859, a separate Lieutenant Governorship for Punjab was established thanks to this provision.

-5. Power with Respect to Presidency
+5. Power for the Presidency

 A separate Governor for the Presidency of Bengal was to be appointed, but until that time, the Court of Directors might give the Governor-General of India in Council permission to appoint a covenant employee with ten years of service as the province’s Lieutenant-Governor.
 Since it was the less expensive of the two, the latter appointment was made.

-The Court of Directors was given authority to elect a new Presidency.
+The Court of Directors was given the authority to elect a new Presidency.
 Additionally, authority was granted to periodically modify and regulate the boundaries of the several provinces.
 Using this authority, Punjab was transformed into a Lieutenant-Governorship.

 6. Open Competition System